alarconm/BikeMaintenanceTracker/README.md

 # Bike Maintenance Tracker

 This Java/Springboot app help users track the wear and tear on bikes and their components.
-Providing them with a comprehensive view when worn out parts should be replaced or repaired.
+Providing users with a comprehensive view when worn out parts should be replaced or repaired.

 # Requirements